ericwbailey/ericwbailey.website/source/published/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer.md

 <img
   role="img"
+  style="width: 100%;"
   alt="A dialog prompt placed over a browser displaying web content that is too light to be legible.
 The dialog's title reads, 'Adjust contrast?', and its body content reads, 'Automatically update text and background colors to be more legible.'
 There are three prompts following the body content, one to update, one to cancel, and one to investigate more options.
 The, dialog browser and web content are illustrated in an abstract, wireframe style." src="{{ '/img/posts/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer/browser-prompt.svg' | url }}">

-This would allow someone to <strong>>become aware of the preference in a moment when it is needed</strong>>.
+This would allow someone to <strong>become aware of the preference in a moment when it is needed</strong>.
 It could also be configured to be a global preference, or something tweaked on a per-site basis.

 Additionally, this sort of thinking unlocks opportunities to tweak the desired contrast ratio itself on a global, site, or session-based basis.